ElAlbany/News-managment-system/README.md

                7- add new admin : (very clear)

                8- remove admin : display all admins username like ([1]admin1 [2] admin2 ... etc)
-                                 this numeric order is also can be used for index (except himself)
+                                 this numeric order is also can be used for index.
+                                 (((note : admin can't remove himself, so add a condition)))

        ----------------------------------------------------------------------------------------------------------------------------